SysAdminDoc/BraveDebloat/README.md

 # 🧹 Brave Debloater Script

-A professional-grade batch script that automates the installation and debloating of the Brave browser on Windows.
+A batch script that automates the installation and debloating of the Brave browser on Windows.
 This script applies privacy-focused tweaks, disables unwanted features, and replaces user profile files with preconfigured versions, giving you a clean, minimal Brave experience right out of the box.

 ---